Elyn Zimmerman: Early influences

 During her undergraduate years at UCLA, Zimmerman took classes in the fine arts program while completing a BA in perceptual psychology.
 It was her knowledge in this discipline and her interest in contemporary art that led her to start working for Jim Turrell and Robert Irwin, doing research for their joint project for the Art and Technology exhibition at LACMA in 1967.

 Working as an independent student with Robert Heineken in photography and Richard Diebenkorn in painting, she was accepted into the MFA program in 1968 and graduated with an MFA in 1972.

 In the 1960s and 1970s Los Angeles was home for many art communities as well as quality art colleges: Chouinard Art Institute, Otis Parsons Art Institute, California Institute of the Arts, and the art departments at UCLA and USC.

 To compensate for the scarcity of art museums interested in contemporary art and the lack of art galleries, save for well-known Ferus Gallery founded by Walter Hopps, there were alternative art exhibition spaces, such as L.A.C.E and LAICA.
 In 1962 ArtForum was founded in San Francisco; the Feminist Art Movement began in 1971 with roots at CalArts; LACMA initiated the first museum exhibition of Art &Technology, and what came to be called the LA Light and Space Movement was generated, making use of unconventional venues to exhibit artist's projects.

 Zimmerman's work in graduate school was influenced by this rich environment as well as by the young architect she lived with during those years.
 He had been in the peace corps and traveled through India, Nepal and Central Asia.
 The images and cultural influences he shared when they met fueled her desire to travel and investigate the world herself.
-Together they traveled throughout the American southwest and to Mexico to see Native American and Pre-Columbian archeological sites, as well as visit the progressive modern architecture.
+Together they traveled throughout the American southwest and to Mexico to see Native American and Pre-Columbian archeological sites, as well as to visit progressive contemporary architecture projects, such as Arcosonti.

 Between her undergraduate and graduate years Zimmerman worked in a diverse number of positions.
 She was a part-time studio assistant for several artists until she was hired to work at Columbia Records in Hollywood as assistant to the head designer in the art department.
 She left that job when an offer came from the Charles and Ray Eames office in Venice to be the assistant to the house photographer and to run their darkroom.